Luton Airport: Runway and aprons

+Expansion plans

+New terminal

+In February 2019, London Luton Airport Limited announced plans to expand the airport by building a second terminal.
+The expansion would increase airport capacity to handle 32 million passengers per year 2039.
+The enlarged airport would continue to operate using the existing single runway.
+LLAL have outlined several options for the site of the new Terminal 2.
+Most of the proposals involve a development that will encroach upon Wigmore Valley Park, a designated County Wildlife Site; an alternative site to the east would encroach upon the London Green Belt, and a further option proposes siting a new terminal to the south of the runway.

+DART expansion

+A public consultation in October 2019 included plans for a third stop on the Luton DART transit, which has been completed in 2023, transporting passengers from Luton Airport Parkway station to the concourse of the airport.

+Other tenants

 EasyJet's head office is Hangar 89 (H89), a building located on the grounds of London Luton Airport; the hangar, a former Britannia Airways/TUI facility, is located 150 m from the former site of EasyLand, the previous headquarters of EasyJet.
 Hangar 89, built in 1974, has 30000 sqft of office space and can house two aircraft the size of an Airbus A320 or Boeing 737 at one time.
 When EasyJet received H89, it had a 1970s style office setup.
 EasyJet modernised the building and painted it orange.

-In addition, TUI Airways head office is at the airport, and — prior to its closure — Monarch Airlines, along with that of Monarch Group, was in Prospect House, on the grounds of the airport.
+In addition, TUI Airways head office is at the airport, and previously Monarch Airlines, along with that of Monarch Group, was in Prospect House, on the grounds of the airport.